 Before the birth of the embryo, eyes can be seen in the eggs.
 After the larvae hatch, the female is placed back into the general aquarium.

 From this point on, the water in the spawning aquarium must be salted.
 To do this, you don’t need table salt, but a special one designed for marine aquariums.
-It can be purchased at pet stores.

 The larvae grow rapidly, after about 2-3 weeks they begin to transform into adult shrimps.
 During this period, the salinity gradually decreases by 2 times, to 17 g / l.